hanabi/hanabi.github.io/misc/Convention_Questions.md

 ## Convention Questions

-When asking questions in the `#convention-questions` channel, please follow these 5 rules:
+Ask questions about the Hyphen-ated conventions in the in the `#convention-questions` channel.
+But please follow these 5 rules:

 ### 1) Replay Links